Channels TV: Partnership

 Peter Limbourg, the Director-General of Deutsche Welle describe Channels TV as a great television station and a perfect partner for Deutsche Welle.
 Limbourg said "We at Deutsche Welle think that we have to report the great things that happen in Africa, especially in Nigeria.

 John Momoh, the Chief Executive Officer of Channels TV described the partnership as "Made from heaven".

 He said, "This is part of our strategy to tell the African story, especially that of Nigeria, from the African perspective so that we do not leave this key element of definition of who we are, what we do and why, to other people to tell on our behalf".

 In August 2015, Channels TV signed a memorandum of understanding with the United Nations on News coverage.
-The United Nation was represented by Ban Ki-moon, the Secretary-General of the United Nation.
+The United Nations was represented by Ban Ki-moon, the Secretary-General of the United Nations.